 These sugars undergo fermentation as little as 40%.
 These include black treacle and darker molasses.
 While it’s true that both treacle and molasses are sugar products, they are both by-products of plant sugars, hence not completely fermentable.

-The darker the product, higher is the concentration of plant derivatives.
-This results in more intense flavours and lower gravity points.
+The darker the product, the higher is the concentration of plant derivatives.
+This results in more intense flavors and lower gravity points.

 Least Fermentable (in some cases, unfermentable)

 This includes sugars like maltodextrin and lactose.
 You can consider them as the polar opposites of the 100% fermentable sugars.
 They add gravity points to the brew but don’t contribute to the alcohol content.

 These sugars are complex products that cannot be fermented by brewing yeasts.
 While you can add other enzymes to break down these sugars, if left alone, they don’t add to the body.